SoftwareEvolutionProject/2017Group1/README.md

 - Mikael Lönn

 ## Development
-Set up docker container with backend/fronted/postgres
+It is setup using docker.
+Set up docker container with backend/fronted/postgres:
 > docker-compose up -d --build

 Get into the container:
 > docker exec -it sverea bash

-Rum make commands, for example:
+Here you can do whatever you want, but to aid you there is a makefile with some commands, for example:
-> make db-init
+> make db-init   (initzialises the database)

-> make install
+> make install   (installs frontend + backend)

-> make client
+> make client    (runs the frontend web application)

+> make backend   (runs the backend)

-> make backend
+> make test      (runs karma frontend test, backend tests to be configured)

 ### Frontend
  `cd frontend\web`